spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

    # exit
    ```

-## Troubleshooting s3 Testing
+## Troubleshooting S3 Testing

-If you ran into a problem testing access to the s3 `test.txt` file, see the following sections for possible solutions.
+If you ran into a problem testing access to the `test.txt` file in S3, see the following sections for possible solutions.

 ### An error occurred (403) Error